Sustainable Tree Program

 How To Apply

 Residents can request to get a tree from us at any time, but planting occurs during the spring.
-Visit or call our office, or use our Request Tracker to request to plant a tree.
 Our tree crew will contact the property owner to schedule a visit for planting arrangements and to approve of the planting location.
 After the planting location has been approved, the tree(s) will be tagged for purchase and an application is created to finalize all information with the property owner.
 Applicants are responsible for the cost of the tree(s).
 The property owner must complete the application in person for notarization and produce full payment for the tree(s) selected.
 When the City of Concord approves of an application, it is placed in priority of the order it was received.
 The applicant will be contacted to schedule planting.
 Read the full program description (PDF) for more details.

 Property owners are responsible for cost of the tree(s) and the maintenance after planting.
 A tree can cost approximately $220 and up depending on the species selected.
 There is no charge for our tree crew to deliver and plant the tree(s).
 All maintenance, other than the first year's pruning, is the responsibility of the property owner.
 View the full program description (PDF) for tree care instructions.